Lethalz/ZetV2/Notes/What makes a person change.md

 	Status: #idea
 		Tags:

-# What makes a person change?
+# What makes a person change

 One who has loved truly can never lose entirely.